 If you love great design, it's high time you book a trip to Helsinki.
 Ahead, the best shops, attractions, and even saunas for Finland-bound travelers.

-Finland is celebrating its centennial this year, and Helsinki is getting its long-overdue moment in the sun.
+Helsinki is getting its long-overdue moment in the sun.
 The Nordic capital has plenty to recommend it, but too often it's overlooked by travelers: Foodies head to Copenhagen, shoppers to Stockholm, outdoorsy types to Oslo, and Helsinki is relegated to stopovers and return trips once the other hotspots of Northern Europe had been exhausted.

 But for anyone who loves great design, Helsinki should rank near the top of your to-do list.
 The city is home to architectural masterpieces like the Finlandia Hall overlooking Töölönlahti Bay, an imposing marble concert space created by Alvar Aalto, the father of Finnish Modernism.
 Five years ago the World Design Organization named the city a World Design Capital, and the subsequent programming has given rise to notable projects like the Kamppi Chapel of Silence, Kulttuurisauna, and the Design Driven City initiative, which aims to further promote the city as a center of design.
 That translates to great museums, striking buildings, top-notch shopping, and a city that's every bit as cosmopolitan and captivating as its Nordic neighbors.